top of page

 These domains are valid and essential.
 However, they were originally developed with children in mind.
 By adulthood, ADHD often looks different.

 Visible hyperactivity may decrease.
 External impulsivity may become more internal.
-What often remains is executive dysfunction.
+What often remains is difficulty with regulation.

-When an adult ADHD diagnosis relies only on counting symptoms like “often fidgets” or “often loses things,” it can miss the broader functional impact of the condition.
+When an adult ADHD diagnosis relies only on counting symptoms like “often fidgets” or “often loses things,” it can miss the broader functional impact.

 Executive Dysfunction: The Core of Adult ADHD